 Early potty training can be fast and easy!

 But you have to have all the tools and know-how!

-As a someone who has worked as a behavior analyst and as a mom of three, I have had a lot of experience with toilet training!
+As a someone who has worked as a behavior specialist and as a mom of four, I have had a lot of experience with toilet training!
 Recently, I toilet trained my 19 month old!

 Want to learn all the tricks and tips?

 Read on to find out how to early toilet train your toddler.
 I’ll start at the very beginning, with toilet readiness signs, and go the whole way through all the info you need to get your child peeing on the potty in no time!
 Let’s get started!